Judge Julian Beck Scholarship

 Two of his greatest achievements were carrying the legislation that created CSUN, and creating the Superior Court in San Fernando.
 He was Chairman of CSUN’s Advisory Board for 16 years.
 (Steve Allen and Ann Blythe also served on the board for a period of time.)
 Julian Beck always felt that education and hard work gave a person more options in life.

 Education was a gift to improve a person’s life.
 He also felt strongly about sharing and giving to those who struggled to pay for their higher education.
 He left ten Endowments to CSUN for the purpose of helping others.
 He is a prime example of where hard work and an education can help fulfill your dreams and the dreams of others.
 He was so passionate about books and learning that he audited classes at CSUN until he was well into his eighties.

 Julian Beck passed away on August 18, 1992 from complications of Alzheimer’s Disease.
 He left behind two daughters that were both teachers, and 4 grandchildren that all graduated from college; two with Master Degrees and one with a Medical Degree.

-- Must be undergraduate students in senior standing at CSUN graduating at the end of the current Spring term.
+- Must be undergraduate students in senior standing at CSUN graduating at the end of the Fall 2020 term or upcoming Spring 2021 term.

 - Must have completed 90+ units or more to qualify for this award.